Most people don’t think of salt when they think of hydration. They think of salt as a condiment to accompany steak, eggs, and possibly tequila shots.

 Athletes have increased hydration needs.
 They lose more fluids through sweat and respiration, and these fluids need to be replaced.

 But they don’t need to be replaced immediately.
-If sodium-free fluid replacement is too aggressive, they’ll develop hyponatremia.
+If sodium-free fluid replacement is too aggressive, they’ll develop exercise-associated hyponatremia.

 Increasing sodium intake can prevent (or reverse) this complication.
 In one 2014 randomized controlled trial, distance athletes reversed dangerously low sodium levels by simply drinking salt water.